Interference In The Election – But Not By Russia

 Glenn Greenwald and Lee Fang of The Intercept have reported extensively on the collusion between prominent media figures and the Clinton Campaign.
 Stories have been placed by the campaign with some of these media figures, some were working as surrogates (i.e. paid) without identifying themselves as such, including paid personalities such as Donna Brazile, not just those making the punditry circuit.
 An off-the-record gala was hosted prior to Hillary’s formal announcement which garnered 38 RSVPs and only 12 regrets.
 The authors conclude by noting that much of the interference here is standard, which is a bit more bone-chilling than normal.

 However, the issues do not stop there.
-Media also openly reached out to the Clinton campaign, such as Politico senior staff writer Glenn Thrush seeking approval from Podesta for his coverage in an April 30, 2015 email leaked by Wikileaks.
-However, some of the e-mails that have been cited on this issue as proof of interference in the election have been misleading.
-For example, an April 21, 2015 e-mail appears to be sent by the New York Times at an oddly official address as a first draft looking for approval, but turns out to be an article from a column called First Draft published on the same day.
-This subscription e-mail was listed by some smaller outlets, such as Activist Post, as if it was such a request for approval.
+Media also openly reached out to the Clinton campaign, such as Politico senior staff writer Glenn Thrush seeking approval from Podesta for his coverage in an April 30, 2015, email leaked by WikiLeaks.
+However, some of the emails that have been cited on this issue as proof of interference in the election have been misleading.
+For example, an April 21, 2015, email appears to be sent by the New York Times at an oddly official address as a first draft looking for approval, but turns out to be an article from a column called First Draft published on the same day.
+This subscription email was listed by some smaller outlets, such as Activist Post, as if it was such a request for approval.

 Donna Brazile, who was working for CNN at the time, also decided to interfere on Hillary’s behalf in the Democratic primary election.
-Wikileaks leaked an e-mail on March 12, 2016 from her, during the Democratic primaries, included a question about capital punishment, later asked in CNN’s April 14 debate, which Brazile expressed her concern about Hillary’s potential answer to the question.
-CNN later published an article explaining her wrongdoing, pointing to other e-mails indicating that she sent more than that single question, and that she resigned, preempting a firing.
+WikiLeaks leaked an email on March 12, 2016, from her, during the Democratic primaries, included a question about capital punishment, later asked in CNN’s April 14 debate, which Brazile expressed her concern about Hillary’s potential answer to the question.
+CNN later published an article explaining her wrongdoing, pointing to other emails indicating that she sent more than that single question, and that she resigned, preempting a firing.

 The Rise of Donald Trump

 Much was made in the Republican primary election of Donald Trump’s relationship with the Clintons.
 The Miami Herald reported in 2015 that Carlos Curbelo, a Republican congressman, had made an issue of the friendship, the Clintons attending Trump’s wedding, and suggested a Democratic plot in his candidacy.
-Newsweek covered the friendship in more detail in May, citing that Donald and Bill are officially are distanced due to the election despite being close friends prior.
+Newsweek covered the friendship in more detail in May, citing that Donald and Bill are officially distanced due to the election, despite being close friends prior.
 CNN covered the release of some pictures of the friendship in September.
 The Daily Beast, of which is owned by IAC, a company whose board includes Chelsea Clinton, even reported on how both men had attended the same underage sex parties hosted by billionaire Jeffery Epstein.
 Politico also reported in September how Chelsea Clinton and Ivanka Trump, daughter of Donald, have a similar friendship.

 This friendship is no more reliable information about interference in the election than the information made public about Russia allegedly hacking Podesta and the DNC – it is circumstantial.
 However, it provides context for actual evidence of interference that has come to light.
 Hillary Clinton is responsible for Donald Trump’s rise, not Russia.

-Wikileaks leaked an April 23, 2015 e-mail from Marissa Astor which included a PDF attachment outlining the strategy for Hillary’s campaign.
+WikiLeaks leaked an April 23, 2015, email from Marissa Astor which included a PDF attachment outlining the strategy for Hillary’s campaign.
 Amongst the strategy is promoting “pied piper” candidates which included, but explicitly were not limited to, Donald Trump (announced his candidacy June 16, 2015), Ted Cruz (announced his candidacy March 23, 2015), and Ben Carson (announced his candidacy May 3, 2015).
 Much like the story of the Pied Piper of Hamelin who led rodents to their death with music, promoting these candidates was supposed to cause interference in the Republican primary by driving the primary race to the right, making it difficult, if not impossible, for the eventual victor to move to the center in the general election.

 According to the document, “We need to be elevating the Pied Piper candidates so that they are leaders of the pack and tell the press to [take] them seriously.”
 Of course, Hillary’s campaign had made sure to have influence with the media that no other candidate had anything approaching.